 Stakeholder Relations and Fundraising Coordinator

-A kinesiology graduate with distinction from the University of Toronto, Sabrina conducted undergraduate research on social support for family members of Invictus Games participants.
-She brings a biopsychosocial approach to supporting and improving client care, consistently striving to empower clients and patients to access the care they deserve and developing tools and resources to support them in their goals.
+A kinesiology graduate with distinction from the University of Toronto, Sabrina conducted research on social support for family members of Invictus Games participants.
+She is a Registered Kinesiologist and brings a biopsychosocial approach to supporting and improving client care.